maduce/defcad-repo/README.md

 # Files
 Welcome to DEFCAD.
-This Megapack is a collection of Defcad CAD files including all previous Megapacks, i.e., Megapack 4.2 (Saito) and the Megapack 4.3 (Tetsuo).
+This Megapack is a collection of newest DEFCAD CAD files including all previous Megapacks, i.e., Megapacks 4.2 (Saito), 4,3 (Tetsuo) and 4.4 (Raiden).
+This Megapack hence replaces all previous Megapacks.
 These files are not being released by Defense Distributed.

 # License